 What would I have to do to participate?

-- Complete a short survey that should take no more than 10 minutes.
+- Complete a short survey that should take 5 minutes.
 This will cover some of the details of your experiences with remote learning.

 - Participate in a 60-minute interview through a video conferencing platform (e.g., Zoom).
 We’re talking to both parents and teachers about some of the challenges they’ve faced due to the transition to remote learning in 2020.